-Formation and growth of the language, with special attention to sources, structure, and idiom.
-Includes a study of American modifications of the language.
+Study of the formation and growth of the language, with special attention to sources, structure, and idiom.
+Includes an examination of American modifications of the language.

 404 Persuasive Writing (3)

 Study of the science and art of using written language to promote information gain, induce attitude change, and affect behavior.
 Beginning with Aristotelian concepts such as logos, ethos, and pathos, this course will provide students with the necessary knowledge and skills to generate, arrange, and write effective arguments.
 Psychological and sociological principles of persuasion will be examined and the various uses of argument in contemporary situations explored.